-Former Wolverines coach Lloyd Carr advised a quarterback recruit to choose Iowa over Michigan, according to a report.
+Former Michigan Wolverines coach Lloyd Carr advised a quarterback recruit to choose Iowa in 2008, soon after Rich Rodriguez was hired to replace the retiring coach, according to a report.

 John Wienke, currently a punter for Iowa, had originally committed to Carr and the Wolverines in 2007 as the top quarterback recruit in Illinois.
 His pro-style of playing fit perfectly into Carr's system but when the coach retired following the 2008 Capital One Bowl and Rich Rodriguez was hired, the former coach advised Wienke to choose Iowa instead.